Introduction to Postgres Switch Database

 Output:

-As you can see, the command prompt shell opens to educba=#, and hence we are connected to the educba database with a new connection instead of the default database.
-In this case, while psql tries to create a new database connection, it goes for searching whether the database named dbname is present and then creates a connection with the database.
-In case if you supply the wrong dbname, then it won’t allow connecting to.
+As you can see, the command prompt shell opens to educba=#; hence, we are connected to the educba database with a new connection instead of the default one.
+In this case, when psql attempts to create a new database connection, it searches for the presence of the database named “dbname” and then establishes a connection with it.
+If you supply the wrong dbname, it won’t allow connecting to.

 Let us try connecting to the educba1 database that is not present on my database server of Postgres using the psql educba1; command that results in the following output.